deanlandolt/bytewise/README.md

 ### Document storage

 It may be reasonably fast to encode and decode, but `JSON.stringify` is totally useless for storing objects as document records in a way that is of any use for range queries, where LevelDB and its ilk excel.
-Our serialization allows you to build indexes on top of your documents.
-Being unable to indexing purposes since it doesn't sort correctly.
-We fix that, and even expand on the range of serializable types available.
+This serialization allows you to build indexes on top of your documents, as well as expanding on the range of serializable types available in JSON.

 ### Multilevel language-sensitive collation